-Home remodeling can be an intensely private task or it can include scores of workers traipsing through your house.
+Home remodeling can be an intensely private task, or it can include scores of workers traipsing through your house.
 But for those times when you need a little of both, a day laborer or several can pitch in to help with basic home remodeling projects.
-Not only that, it's a great way to save the hefty cost of a contractor's commission.
+Not only that, but it's also a great way to save the hefty cost of a contractor's commission.

 As a homeowner and would-be employer, you run the risk of hiring a day laborer who is, at best, an unskilled or unenthusiastic worker; at worst, this laborer may pilfer from you or cause personal harm or property damage (though risks are low).
 For the day laborer, there is no agreed-upon pay scale or working conditions.
 Equally, day laborers face safety risks when strangers pick them up off the street.